UPDATED 11/21/2020 More resources added

 This is my website.
 It attempts to have a ton of lifehacks in it.
 Let’s hope it succeeded.

 EDIT 8/28/20 here are some of the more important books from the website listed here for redundancy’s sake.
-If you only knew the sheer amount of printed kindling I had to wade through to find these. *internally screaming*
+The full list is over there.

 *Off Grid Living*